dustinpfister/hexo_sitesource/source/_posts/hexo-tags.md

 title: Hexo tags
 date: 2017-02-04 18:40:00
 updated : 2017-02-12 12:44:00
-tags: [hexo,blog]
+tags: [js,hexo,blog]
 layout: post
 categories: Hexo
 ---

-This is my first post for my [hexo.io](https://hexo.io) generated blog.
-Hexo is a [node.js](https://nodejs.org) powered static site genertor that can take markdown files and generate a collection of html files with a given theme.
+This is my first post for by github pages site blog.
+Now that I got that out of the way I thought I would start out by writing about [hexo.io](https://hexo.io).
+Hexo is a [node.js](https://nodejs.org) powered static site generator that can take markdown files and generate a collection of html files with a given theme.
 It is a very useful tool that can automate a great deal of work that would otherwise be hand coded.

-<!-- more -->

 Speaking of hexo I thought I would make my first post about one of the static site generators features called [tags](https://hexo.io/api/tag.html).
 Hexo tags are a way that I can quickly append generated html content in my blog posts.

+<!-- more -->

 For example embedding a youtube video into one of my posts is as simple as typing this is my markdown.